-- 1. The legislation governing access to information, including the types of information that may and may not be accessed by the public; the mechanisms and procedures for obtaining information; the parties who are obligated to provide information; setting of adequate timeframes within which information may be obtained; different channels for accessing information; the mechanisms for resolving disputes over access to information; capacity building. - 2.
-The legislation governing public participation, including the mechanisms be which participation may be effected; the obligation of the government to provide the necessary information to permit effective participation; the obligation of the government to provide space for public participation at different stages of the policy and planning cycles; different means of participation; the timeframes within which people may participate; capacity building.
+- (1) The legislation governing access to information, including the types of information that may and may not be accessed by the public; the mechanisms and procedures for obtaining information; the parties who are obligated to provide information; setting of adequate timeframes within which information may be obtained; different channels for accessing information; the mechanisms for resolving disputes over access to information; capacity building. - (2) The legislation governing public participation, including the mechanisms be which participation may be effected; the obligation of the government to provide the necessary information to permit effective participation; the obligation of the government to provide space for public participation at different stages of the policy and planning cycles; different means of participation; the timeframes within which people may participate; capacity building. - 3) The legislation governing access to justice, and access to information and participation have not been ensured yet due to weaknesses in mechanisms for securing damages.
+Next important steps would include allowing more relaxed rules of evidence, wider definitions of "legal action" and "public" so as to include all levels of society; and greater efforts to favour marginalised groups.